Sologenic (SOLO) Reaches Market Capitalization of $181.31 Million

-Sologenic (CURRENCY:SOLO) traded down 4.7% against the US dollar during the one day period ending at 22:00 PM Eastern on August 30th.
+Sologenic (CURRENCY:SOLO) traded down 4.7% against the U.S. dollar during the 24 hour period ending at 19:00 PM Eastern on August 31st.
+Over the last week, Sologenic has traded 6.5% lower against the U.S. dollar.
+One Sologenic coin can now be purchased for about $0.91 or 0.00001858 BTC on popular exchanges.
 Sologenic has a total market capitalization of $181.31 million and approximately $505,969.00 worth of Sologenic was traded on exchanges in the last day.
-One Sologenic coin can currently be purchased for $0.91 or 0.00001858 BTC on major exchanges.
-In the last week, Sologenic has traded 6.5% lower against the US dollar.

 - Tether (USDT) traded up 0% against the dollar and now trades at $1.00 or 0.00002051 BTC.